Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 To be clear, the token does not become more valuable because of the labor of the developers (Labor Theory of Value).
 The token will become more valuable for two reasons:

-1. Modern software suffers from entropy or ‘code rot’.
+1. Modern software suffers from entropy or ‘[code rot](https://en.wikipedia.org/wiki/Software_rot)’.
 Continuous contributions are required to keep modern software functional and secure.
-It is this continued effort that is valuable, and the reason why other organizations can’t simply copy the software to capture the value.
+It is this *continued* effort that is valuable, and the reason why other organizations can’t simply copy the software to capture the value.
+This economic phenomenon is sometimes referred to as the [Red Queen's game](https://www.entrepreneur.com/article/218359).<br /><br />

 2. Studies have shown no correlation between the number of users and the number of developers in an open source project, which is why unfunded open source projects are such a big social problem (example: [the Heartbleed bug](https://mashable.com/2014/04/14/heartbleed-open-source/#IxuitorltiqZ)).
 This also means that targeted effort by a few developers can provide a great deal of value to a large population of users.

-**It is <u>demand for</u> and <u>usage of</u> the token that captures value and increases price.**
+**It is <u>demand for</u> and <u>usage of</u> software and services which monetize the token, that captures value and increases the price of the token.** This allows open source developers to capture value later in the software life cycle.
+Rewarding developers later in the business cycle **is the problem this business model solves**.

 #### Scope of Value: SaaS<a name="scopeOfValue"></a>
 Price appreciation of the token is directly tied to usage of the token and management of supply.
 For this reason, the Foundation must be very selective of the class of software it supports.
 The ‘Software as a Service’ business model is the most conducive, where usage of the software is directly tied to usage of the token.
 This business model will be a prerequisite for any project sponsored by the Foundation.